Skip to main content

 Much better would be to ask ourselves whether we should represent each outcome as a set of letters or a sequence of letters.
 It is true that words are a sequence of letters, but are we counting all possible sequences?
 Nope, just one sequence for each set of letters.
 Ah, yes, set of letters.
 Each outcome corresponds exactly to one set of three letters.
 We are counting sets, so we count combinations.
 The number of outcomes is \(C(26,3) = \binom{26}{3}\text{.}\)

-For the second question, it might look like we want the order to not matter.
+For the second question, it might look like the order shouldn’t matter.
 Well, it doesn’t matter to the machine spitting out the letters, but it would matter if we were trying to match the letters.
-No, let’s think about it like this: are we counting every possible sequence of letters?
+No, let’s think about it like this: Are we counting every possible sequence of letters?
 Yes!
 So these are permutations, and the number of outcomes is \(P(26,3)\text{.}\)

 Another deceptive use of order appears when counting bit strings.
-Recall that a \(n\)-bit string of weight \(k\) is a string of \(n\) bits (0s and 1s) in which \(k\) of the bits are 1s.
+Recall that an \(n\)-bit string of weight \(k\) is a string of \(n\) bits (0s and 1s) in which \(k\) of the bits are 1s.
 For example, the 4-bit strings of weight 2 are

 \begin{equation*} 1100, ~~ 1010, ~~ 1001, ~~ 0110, ~~ 0101, ~~ 0011\text{.} \end{equation*}

 Does order matter for bit strings?
 Of course it does!
 It is the only thing that matters.
-All of the strings above contain exactly the same number of 0s and 1s, they are only distinguished by the order of the bits.
+All of the strings above contain exactly the same number of 0s and 1s; they are only distinguished by the order of the bits.

 And yet, the number of \(n\)-bit strings of weight \(k\) is \(\binom{n}{k}\) and NOT a permutation.
 What is going on here?

 To summarize, the question of whether order matters can lead us astray when deciding between a combination and a permutation.
-Instead, we should whether the outcomes we are counting are sets or sequences.
+Instead, we should decide whether the outcomes we are counting are sets or sequences.
 If we are counting sets, think combination.
 If we are counting sequences, think permutation.

 Subsection The Quotient Principle